SilvenLEAF/Music-APP/README.md

 # MusicAPP
 *My VERY first Music App with PURE HTML5,  CSS and Vanilla JavaScript!!!*

-A highly customiable Music APP with fluid and smooth butter-like page transition effects.
+A highly customisable Music APP with fluid and smooth butter-like page transition effects.
 It is an App for anime Songs!

 ## **See Live:**